zero1limited/mdoq-docs/docs/documentation/instance/components/ssh.md

 {{ page.description }}

 ## Settings
 As with all components, this component uses parent -> child inheritance.
-If you configure the settings on a live instance, all child instance will initially inherit these settings.
+If you configure the settings on a live instance, all child instances will initially inherit these settings.
 Once the instance has rolled up you can change them as required.

 **N.B** Mdoq only support SSH access using SSH keys.
-If you are unsure what an ssh key is or how to generate Github have some great documentation, see [here](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
+If you are unsure what an ssh key is or how to generate one, Github have some great documentation, see [here](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 - **Enable**
   Whether SSH should be enabled on development instances. *this will not enable SSH on your live site*
 - **Identities**
   This is where you can add SSH keys for your team.
   - name
     This has no effect on ssh, it is just there to help identify keys
   - public key
     This is the public part of your SSH key (usually ending with `.pub`, e.g: `~/.ssh/id_rsa.pub`)
     We would recommend generating an SSH key specifically for Mdoq.
 - **Host**